jeremy-denis/web/angular-presentation/README.md

   if you put the value ```all``` for the display number all the slides are displayed

  * slides        : an array that contain the different slide object

+ * titleClass : the css class apply to the title of the diapositive

+ * slideClass : the main css class apply on each slide

+ * itemClass : the css class apply to each item of the slide

 ## License
 Licensed under the MIT license.